m2sd/nuxt-laravel/README.md

 ## Features

-* Easyly deploy an existing Nuxt app inside a Laravel application
+* Easyly deploy an existing Nuxt app inside a Laravel application or vice versa
 * Test your Nuxt app with live reloading, HMR and the Laravel test server with a single command
 * Seamlessly integrate Nuxt into the URL resolution of Laravel
 * Share cookies and session state between frontend (Nuxt) and backend (Laravel) without the need for an API token